anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-02-16-Dr-Semmelweis-and-the-Discovery-of-Handwashing.md

 <div class="cell border-box-sizing text_cell rendered celltag_context"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h2 id="4.-The-handwashing-begins">4.
-The handwashing begins<a class="anchor-link" href="#4.-The-handwashing-begins"> </a></h2><p>Why is the proportion of deaths consistently so much higher in Clinic 1?
+<h2 id="The-handwashing-begins">The handwashing begins<a class="anchor-link" href="#The-handwashing-begins"> </a></h2><p>Why is the proportion of deaths consistently so much higher in Clinic 1?
 Semmelweis saw the same pattern and was puzzled and distressed.
 The only difference between the clinics was that many medical students served at Clinic 1, while mostly midwife students served at Clinic 2.
 While the midwives only tended to the women giving birth, the medical students also spent time in the autopsy rooms examining corpses. </p>
 <p>Semmelweis started to suspect that something on the corpses spread from the hands of the medical students, caused childbed fever.
 So in a desperate attempt to stop the high mortality rates, he decreed: <em>Wash your hands!</em> This was an unorthodox and controversial request, nobody in Vienna knew about bacteria at this point in time. </p>
 <p>Let's load in monthly data from Clinic 1 to see if the handwashing had any effect.</p>
 </div>